4 Helpful / 1 Not

 Other Thoughts: A group of 4 of us played this course at the end of October.
 Lets just say I am still dreaming about this course.
 It is very challenging for the beginner (me!).
 The people that have made this course have put a lot of time and effort into.
-There were many diffent place where they put steps in to make it easier on the player to get to place to place.
+There were many different places where they have put steps in to make it easier on the player to get to place to place.
 Make sure that you have at least one spotter.
 I really enjoyed the natural feel of this course.
 I have played this course 4 times now.
 Every time I go back there is more clearing done.
 Really beautiful course.
 Hopefully it keeps getting the attention that it deserves.

 1 Helpful / 0 Not

 Pros: The scenery is amazing!
 Every hole forces you to shoot somewhere around a ravine or over crazy brush and thorny bushes, so you better have your technical game up to par :) Hole 9 is an amazing straight shot over a ravine where the basket sits on the side of a hill blocked by a tree.

 Cons: Cons?
 Honestly just hole ten where we didn't heed the other person's reviews and overshot to the left.
 Yeah, we lost 2 disc there - even the machete we brought couldn't help us.

 Other Thoughts: We went right after a spout of rain and wasn't too muddy, all the trees offer a decent protection.
 There aren't any trash cans, so pack it in and pack it out.
 OOOhh, and most importantly you should really print out the hole-by-hole description written by the other reviewer because the baskets aren't always easy to see/find. *I hope you find time to come out to this little gem hidden away.*

 1 of 1 people found this review helpful.